 Ditch the Paper: Learn How to Wrap a Gift with Fabric

 Part of the joy of Christmas morning is watching a loved one open a gift you picked out just for them.
 And while it’s what’s inside the package that matters, it feels good to have gifts beautifully wrapped under your tree.
 But once our gifts are unwrapped, the wrapping paper goes into the trash.
 (Most wrapping papers can’t be recycled because of all the dyes, laminates, and shiny additives.)
 The result is that an average of 4 million pounds (more than 333 million square feet) of wrapping paper are thrown away every year.
 You can help reduce that number while placing beautiful presents under your tree by wrapping gifts in fabric.

 Swapping out wrapping paper for pretty fabric is one of our favorite easy ways to go green.
 You will not only be green but also save green.
 According to a study, Americans spend around $7 billion on wrapping paper every year.
 Patterned fabric is a one-time purchase you can reuse every year or encourage your recipient to reuse.

 Traditional Bow Wrapping

 This method is similar to the wrapping method you are probably most familiar with.
 Any type of fabric can be used, but we recommend a piece about four times as large as the surface area of your gift.
-Try using a square patterned scarf such as this Geo Print Silk Scarf ($25, Target).
+Try using a square patterned scarf such as this printed square scarf ($13, Target).

 Step 1: Place Gift and Fold

-Place the gift diagonally in the center of a square piece of fabric (perhaps a scarf the recipient can use after unwrapping?).
+Place the gift diagonally in the center of a square piece of fabric, such as one of these Furoshiki wraps you can buy online.
 Make sure the edges of the package are perpendicular to the edges of the fabric.
 Fold the bottom left corner of the fabric up and over the side of the gift.

 Step 2: Pull and Fold Fabric